 When it comes to business planning, often people cannot look past their current biases and heuristics.
 Some examples of companies who have fallen victim to these biases include Blockbuster’s response to Netflix.
 They believed that Netflix wasn’t even on the radar of their competition in 2008, yet Netflix went on and decimated them.
 Blockbuster didn’t have a strategy to defeat them as they didn’t think that Netflix could claim their market share.
 Red Teaming helps by looking at all alternative options and strategies.

 Other examples of different effects influencing businesses include:

 The Bandwagon effect: Where all companies follow a particular trend even if it’s not right for their business, but purely because everyone else is doing it.

 The Framing effect: Where companies are restricted by their current framing.
 For example, Xerox only is interested in computers because they're related to a copier company whereas Apple was able not to be constrained by its framing and be a phone company its branches out into, watches, computers and tablets.

 So what are the red team there for?
-The red team is not to make the planners look silly or to come up with a new plan.
-Instead, it is to make a plan and strategy more successful, and it is often easier to challenge when you’re not directly involved.
+The red team is not to make the planners look unreasoned or wrong, or to come up with a new plan.
+Instead, it is to make a plan and strategy more successful, and it's often easier to challenge when you’re not directly involved.
 When you’ve created the strategy it is difficult to come up with a list of things that could never occur to us.
-The red team is, therefore there as a new perspective, and it works by using different techniques.
+The red team is, therefore, there as a new perspective and it works by using different techniques - these include:

-Finally, in business, Bryce states that it is time for us to“confront the hard truths instead of living with our comfortable lies”.
+In close, Bryce states that it is time for us to“confront the hard truths instead of living with our comfortable lies”.

 If you have any questions or would like to find out more about our breakfast seminars or any other events.
-Then please contact Steph at Steph.email@example.com.
+Then please get in touch.